Summary

 Notable Quotes

-"The human skills are not just the mushy stuff, they're an equal partner to the craft work."
+"Human skills are not just the soft mushy stuff or dark arts; they are equal partners to craft skills."

 More Videos